tilm/tkslurm/readme.txt

 in order to reach a proper number of running processes according to the available ressources.

-There is a config file .tkslurm.conf.
+There is a config file tkslurm.conf, which is editable via editor and commands like ./tkslurm_loop.sh --set TKSLURM_LOGDIR=/tmp and it will be evaluated every loop in realtime.

 Job definition files:
 4 files must provide the same number of rows,